Pattaya Bay viewed from "Radio Tower" look out.

 Good question to which there are a many answers.
 Follow this link to learn how you can build your own online business that you can control from anywhere in the world.

-• All the schools have had to increase the number of English teaching staff at elementary and kindergarten level.
+• A lot of the schools have had to increase the number of English teaching staff at elementary and kindergarten level.

 • There is a rapidly increasing number of private English Language schools and colleges.